mattgianni/rusty_queens/README.md

 If it worked, you'll also find a binary in the `target/release` directory that you can run directly.
 Good luck!

-## Contributing

-Feeling unsure of yourself in `Rust` ... or just plain bored?
-Then this is the project for you!
-Feel free to contribute by submitting pull requests that compile.
-I'll be sure to take a look at it ... eventually.

 ## Rusty Queens License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.